▪ Bible Physics ▪ Epinasty ▪ Plant Senescence Theory ▪ Scripture Evolution ▪ Socrates/Plato Civilization Cycle ▪ Speculations of Why Sexes Exist ▪

 "Whatever exists has already been named..."
 Ecclesiastes 6:10 NIV

 Some time ago I came across two facts regarding the X and Y chromosomes.
 First, they show a much higher rate of mutation than the other chromosomes and secondly, of all the chromosomes the X and Y chromosomes of chimpanzees are the most different from their human counterparts (here's a reference regarding at least the Y chromosome) and in fact besides those that determine sexual organs and sexual differences between males and females as is common among most mammals, they are completely different in the two species.
-This led me to the conclusion that the X and Y chromosomes are the the "avant garde" of the genome.
+This led me to the conclusion that the X and Y chromosomes are the "avant-garde" of the genome.
 It is here I thought, where genetic innovation most often occurs.
 The weird difference between the X and Y chromosome in comparison to each other and any of the other pairs, made sense to me too, because perhaps residing on the Y chromosome made for radical testing of the contributions to fitness the genes made in that the genes on the Y chromosome have no duplicates on the X chromosome with which to cross over or be attenuated by unmutated copies.

 Since the Y and less so the X chromosomes in mammals show a higher rate of mutation than the rest of the chromosomes, the male and female sexes in mammals and perhaps other organisms are seen as the "research department" of the organism.
-That is genes which the animal is testing out to see whether they increase fitness are concentrated on the Y chromosome and less so on the X. Moreover it is suggested that promising mutations from other chromosomes may be moved first to the Y chromosome to be tested.
-The advantage of using the Y chromosome is that it has no moderating unmutated duplicate copies on the other chromosome, so whatever effect the new gene has, it is all by itself effecting the fitness of the organism.
+That is genes that the animal is testing out to see whether they increase fitness are concentrated on the Y chromosome and less so on the X. Moreover it is suggested that promising mutations from other chromosomes may be moved first to the Y chromosome to be tested.
+The advantage of using the Y chromosome is that it has no moderating unmutated duplicate copies on the other chromosome, so whatever effect the new gene has, it is all by itself affecting the fitness of the organism.

-Of course the genes to be tested on the Y chromosome would only be expressed 50% of the time.
+Of course, the genes to be tested on the Y chromosome would only be expressed 50% of the time.
 This is useful in that if the new gene kills the organism, it would only happen with males.

 I propose further that if the gene "has proven itself" by continuing to exist over many generations, it could then jump to the X chromosome.
 From there it would again be expressed at the same levels with the male, but with females, the gene would sometimes be turned off and if one of the copies reverts to an unmutated state, the gene would not be tested in 100% of the organisms, but in 75%.